AbstractAvival/Space_Invaders/README.md

 Arrow keys to move player and menu option selector around, left arrow or right arrow to lower and raise volume (Settings state), Enter to select an option, and 'S' key to shoot.

-## Future Work
+## Developer Notes
-I've almost implemented everything I had in mind for this project.
-I still plan to change the current images that are used for the enemy sprites.
+I won't be adding or changing any functionality/assets to this project as I've implemented everything I had in mind.
+Overall, this was a fun and simple project.
-Once that is done, I will consider this a finished project.
+I decided not to use smart pointers, but I recommend their use to any developer that sees this.
+I just chose not to use them because of reasons.
+The most tedious part of development was searching for audio that would fit with the overall theme of the game.
+Not sure if I will develop another game clone for now.
+If I do, you'll see it in my repositories.
+Hope you liked this little project and good luck developing. :)

 ## Assets